rian39/lists/idea_log.md

 - got paper on Trilling, Kinsey Report -- started to think about all the accumulation of data in recommender systems.
 How long has this been happening?
 Tesco Clubcard seen as an origin, but customer/business analytics must be much older.
 How older?
 TODO: WoS search on research literature - DONE
 - did a bit of this -- first mention of the term is highly cited 1997 ACM article by Varian & Resnick; describes some existing systems; point to the term 'collaborative filtering' as first used in 1991; paper is in archive ~/archive/data_intensive/machine_learning/varian_resnick_recommenders_1997.pdf
 - 1997 special issue of ACM on recsys?
 Not sure.
 Went through time in WoS a bit and found 2001 article on recommender systems -- Schafer et al ~/archive/data_intensive/machine_learning/schafer_recommenders_ecommerce_2001.pdf -- which is a bit better.
 Has a lot of taxonomies and late 1990s references
-- TODO: go through the main points and think about where I can put my own stuff in;
+- TODO: go through the main points and think about where I can put my own stuff in; DONE
 - TODO: look up ethnomethodology on lists ...
 - TODO: go through book manuscript looking for points of intersection - could be on population; the table; optimisation/function; dimensionality;